 The Company controls and therefore includes the accounts of CLC in these consolidated financial statements.
-A non-controlling interest has been initially recognized as being equal to the cash raised in the seed round financing from the third party investors.
-As funds are expended by CLC, it is anticipated that initial losses would arise in that entity, which would reduce the collective non-controlling interest amount, recorded within equity, by its pro-rata share of such losses.
-The Company's share of such losses would offset its expenses on a consolidated basis.
+A non-controlling interest ('NCI') is recognized as being equal to the cash raised from the third party investors.
+As funds are expended by CLC, it is anticipated that initial losses would arise in that entity, which would reduce the collective NCI amount, recorded within equity, by its pro-rata share of such losses.
+The Company's share of such losses would be included within its expenses on a consolidated basis.
+Likewise on a consolidated basis the losses of CLC attributable to the NCI would reduce the Company's reported loss.